Skip to main content

 Build trust

-Our survey found that of those that do have the option to give feedback, 58% say that their feedback is addressed only ‘sometimes’.
+Our 2024 survey found that of those who do have the option to give feedback, 58% say that their feedback is addressed only ‘sometimes’.
 Not addressing genuine concerns or queries from your team can have detrimental effects on employee trust and engagement.
 One study from Blessing White found that a third of employees become disengaged when employers ask for feedback but do nothing about it.

 Make sure that you show that if you are taking employee feedback, you acknowledge and address it.
 If issues arise, use employee input to find a solution.